nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [sinker is a tool to sync images from one container registry to another](https://github.com/plexsystems/sinker)  This is useful in cases when you rely on images that exist in a public container registry, but need to pull from a private registry.
 - [ecrcp](https://github.com/bit-cloner/ecrcp) aims to mimic cp command in Linux systems as closely as possible in its implementation.
 Consider ecrcp to be the cp equivalent to copy container images from docker hub to ECR.
 - [Checkov 🌟](https://github.com/bridgecrewio/checkov/) is a static code analysis tool for infrastructure-as-code.
 It scans cloud infrastructure provisioned using Terraform, Cloudformation, Kubernetes, Serverless or ARM Templates and detects security and compliance misconfigurations.
+- [Cluster Cloner 🌟](https://github.com/doitintl/clustercloner/) Reads the Kubernetes clusters in one location (optionally filtering by labels) and clones them into another (or just outputs JSON as a dry run), to/from AWS, GCP, and Azure.

 ## Enforcing Policies and governance for kubernetes workloads with Conftest
 * [Accelerated Feedback Loops when Developing for Kubernetes with Conftest](https://engineering.plex.com/posts/kubernetes-policy-conftest) Learn how to validate Kubernetes resources with Conftest for faster feedback loops